liana-p/narrat-engine/docs/guides/customising-ui.md

 ![Devtools screnshot 1](./css/devtools-1.png)

 The devtools have a list of all the elements on the page in the elements tab (bottom left in the screenshot).
-This tool shows a tree view of all the DOM elements that constitute a web page (the narrat UI is made of DOM elements)Available CSS classes to override
+This tool shows a tree view of all the DOM elements that constitute a web page (the narrat UI is made of DOM elements)

+Available CSS classes to override:

 ![Devtools picker](./css/devtools-picker.png)